SmileyAG/Sven-Coop-Autosplitter/README.md

-in this branch smiley posted not worked code YAY
+in this branch smiley post not worked code KEKW